Dynamic Analysis (DAST)

 |---|---|---|---|

-We recommend a dual strategy of running Baseline during the PR phase and Full Scan before release.
+We recommend a two-tier strategy: run Baseline during the PR phase and Full Scan before release.

-Rules to ignore or fail specific notifications are managed in the zap-rules.tsv file.
+Rules that ignore or fail specific alerts are managed in the zap-rules.tsv file.

 # zap-rules.tsv